amuraddd/Classification/README.txt

-# Binary and Multi-class classification projects
+Binary and Multi-class classification
+Using KNN and Perceptron Classifiers